sarim/ibus-avro/index.md

 For using on other distributions, you'll need to download the source code from [github repository](https://github.com/sarim/ibus-avro).
 Please follow the [readme](https://github.com/sarim/ibus-avro/blob/master/README.md) file for detail instructions.

+###Bangla typing guide
+Here is the Bangla tutorial (from the Windows edition) on how to type with Avro Phonetic: [Bangla typing with Avro Phonetic](http://www.omicronlab.com/download/pdf/Bangla%20Typing%20with%20Avro%20Phonetic.pdf).

 ###License
 ibus-avro is licensed under [Mozilla Public License 1.1](https://github.com/sarim/ibus-avro/blob/master/MPL-1.1.txt) ("MPL"), an open source/free software license.